shashi/confusional/README.md

   stores key-value pairs and returns the value associated with a requested key.
 Your key-value store should also take care of authenticating users for write access etc.
-* Edit index.html to suit your design etc.
+* Edit index.html and css/nonameskin.css to suit your design etc.

 TODO
 ----